-Spider veins are dilated small blood vessels that are red or bluish in color.
-They appear mostly on the legs, occasionally on the face or elsewhere, and may often be unwanted.
-They can be short, unconnected lines each about the size of a large hair or connected in a scraggly, “sunburst” pattern.
+Spider veins are small dilated blood vessels that have a red or bluish color.
+They appear mostly on the legs, occasionally on the face or elsewhere, and are often unwanted.
+They can be short, unconnected lines each about the size of a large hair or connected in a scraggly “sunburst” pattern.
 They may also look like a spider web or a tree with branches.
 Sometimes, they occur in a small area and are not very noticeable, or they can cover a large area of the skin and be quite unattractive.

-Larger dilated blood vessels called varicose veins (varicosities) may be raised above the skin surface.
+Larger dilated blood vessels called varicose veins may be raised above the skin surface.
 They can occur along with spider veins.
-Some people with varicose veins may experience pain, ranging from a dull throbbing to a burning sensation.
-The larger veins are more likely to cause this type of discomfort.
+Some people with varicosities may experience pain ranging from a dull throbbing to a burning sensation.
+These larger veins are more likely to cause discomfort.

-Sclerotherapy is a treatment for enlarged superficial blood vessels and varicose veins mainly at the lower extremities.
-The process consists of injecting small amounts of either hypertonic saline or Soltradecol into each vein.
-This process involves the destruction of the lining of the blood vessels.
-These saline solutions destroy the lining of the vessel, causing it to swell and stick together.
-Over a period of weeks, the vessel turns into scar tissue that fades, eventually becoming barely noticeable or invisible.
+Sclerotherapy is a treatment for enlarged small vessels mainly of the lower extremities.
+The process consists of injecting small amounts of either hypertonic saline or Soltradecol into each site.
+This procedure has been used for large veins and spider veins since the 1930’s.
+The saline solution destroys the lining of the blood vessel, causing it to swell and stick together.
+Over a period of weeks, the vessel turns into scar tissue that fades and eventually becomes barely noticeable or invisible.

-Although unwanted blood vessels carry blood, the greatest majority of them, especially spider veins, are not necessary for normal blood flow.
+Although unwanted blood vessels carry blood, the great majority of spider veins are not necessary for blood flow.
 If they are unsightly or uncomfortable, they can be treated.
-Injections of saline solution is an effective and less invasive procedure to resolve spider veins and sometimes large painful veins.
 After several treatments, most patients can expect a 50% to 90% improvement.